 New Jersey holds noteworthy cultural influences in art, film and music.
 Since the 1970’s the airwaves have carried the sounds of Count Basie, Billie Holiday and other musical artists that have set the precedent for amazing jazz music.
 WBGO, located in Newark, is a non-profit radio station that promotes the continuance of jazz music and its artistic significance.
 An extension of these values is further enhanced by the Kids Jazz Series established

-Eight FREE concerts throughout Essex county are offered this year with live music performed by professional artists.
-Four concerts in the Fall and the Spring enable children to journey on an interactive experience where they not only hear music but learn about it as well.
+FREE concerts throughout Essex county are offered this year with live music performed by professional artists.
+Several concerts in the Fall and the Spring enable children to journey on an interactive experience where they not only hear music but learn about it as well.
 Each show has its own theme and in some instances there can be a Question & Answer period and/or raffles.

 Mommy University Presents